git4rk/ApplicationServeronCloud/latestUpdates.md

 ## June 13, 2016: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

-* Added ability for clients to build, provision, manage, and delete virtual machine instances through the creation of an application or script that uses WebSphere Application Server in Bluemix RESTful APIs.
+* Added ability for clients to build, provision, manage, and delete virtual machine instances through the creation of an application or script that uses WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} RESTful APIs.
 * Added function that allows a client to have a fixed number of STOPPED instances with no more than 10 IP addresses or 64 GB of memory.
 Clients are now charged for accumulated instances in the STOPPED state at a reduced rate of 5%.

 ## April 26, 2016: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}